-Methods: Medline, EMBASE, and Cochrane databases were searched for English-language studies using search terms including a combination of surgery, surgical training, and medical education.
-These results were combined with wet lab, animal model, cadaveric, and in-vivo.
+Methods: Medline, EMBASE, and Cochrane databases were searched for English-language studies using search terms including a combination of "surgery," "surgical training," and "medical education."
+These results were combined with "wet lab," "animal model," "cadaveric," and "in-vivo."
 Studies were then assigned a LoE and LoR if appropriate as per the education-modified Oxford Centre for Evidence-Based Medicine classification.

 Results: A total of 43 articles met the inclusion criteria.
-There was a mean of 23.1 (±19.2) participants per study with a median of 20.
-Overall, the studies were largely of low quality, with 90.7% of studies being lower than 2a LoE (n=26 for LoE 2b and n=13 for LoE 3).
+There was a mean of 23.1 ( $\pm$ 19.2) participants per study with a median of 20.
+Overall, the studies were largely of low quality, with 90.7% of studies being lower than LoE 2a (n=26 for LoE 2b and n=13 for LoE 3).
 The majority (72.1%, n=31) of studies were in animal models and 27.9% (n=12) were in cadaveric models.

 Conclusions: Simulation in urological education is becoming more prevalent in the literature, however, there is a focus on animal rather than cadaveric simulation, possibly due to cost and ethical considerations.
-Studies are also predominately of a low LoE; more higher LoEs, especially randomized controlled studies, are needed.
+Studies are also predominately of a low LoE; higher LoEs, especially randomized controlled studies, are needed.